recipy/recipy/README.md

 If you want to run the example scripts that come with recipy then you'll also need to have `numpy`, `pandas` and `matplotlib` installed.

+You'll also need to install MongoDB (`brew install mongodb` if you're running OS X) and run it locally with the command `mongod`.

 # Usage
 Simply add the following line to the top of your Python script: